Your First 48hrs in Leh Ladakh will be crucial. Eventually, that will influence your remaining journey.

 Shortly, the shower stopped, and the day became pleasant for exploration without Umbrella again.

 Does it Rain Very Much in Leh Ladakh?

 Before going on to the Leh Ladakh journey, I was concerned with this topic as it may hurt the plan.
 But then, after researching online, I became confident that it doesn’t rain much in Leh Ladakh.

-When I experienced it, honestly, it showered slightly, but for a continued time which can effortlessly make you wet.
-However, considering the Ladakh climate, getting wet in any season is not advisable, even for a few minutes.
+When I experienced it, it showered slightly, but for a continued time which can effortlessly make you wet.
+However, considering the Ladakh climate, getting drenched in any season is not advisable, even for a few minutes.
 That can eventually force you to become sick.

-If you’re going to Ladakh in the summers, especially during August – September, you must carry an Umbrella or raincoat.
+If you’re going to Ladakh in the summer, especially during August – September, you must carry an Umbrella or raincoat.

 It will turn into your most good decision when you step out earlier in the morning to explore Leh Ladakh.
 Eventually, that will give you additional time to utilize the moment effectively.

 Though, before moving out, don’t forget to take proper rest on the initial day.
 After that, you can begin your journey within and around Leh in the following days.